secretstartups/handbook/culture/all-remote/informal-communication/index.html.md

 #### Scheduling a Coffee Chat

 GitLab Team Members can easily schedule a Coffee Chat in Google Calendar and link it to Zoom, with a 1-click link to the video call.
+When scheduling coffee chats with executive leadership, please reach out to their EBA to find a mutually available time.
+If they are not on the list in the [EBA Handbook](https://about.gitlab.com/handbook/eba/#executive-business-administrator-team), please follow the steps below:

 Watch this [short video](https://youtu.be/zbbEn_PznK0) to see how it's done.